 Asset protection mistakes to avoid usually fall into timing, mixing, and documentation problems.

-- Waiting until a lawsuit, default, or dispute is already visible on the horizon.
+- Waiting until a lawsuit is visible

-- Using informal “handshake” loans or undocumented transfers within families.
+- Using informal family transfers

 How to Choose an Asset Protection Plan